KiqueGar/Tetris-Game/README.md

 - Zone color is assigned as the first falling block appends to its zone, therefore, it is possible to have the same color in more than 1 zone.
 - Sometimes a line fails to score after canceling penalties of no other penalties exist
+- Incorrect calculatino of heightCosts, returning max height of zone, should return max height of column
+- When zones with no color exists, optimum policy defaults to fall into them, even if this repeats colors

 ## Future implementations
 - Don't close game at Game Over